GenesisFR/HowToBecomeGoodAtShooters/README.md

 - pairs well with the Crusader/Striker Shield
 - deadly around spawn closets
 - when fighting a mob, try to isolate yourself from other mobs as much as you can because you'll get flanked a lot
+- if you combine it with [dancing](#dancing), it'll often force a mob to completely stop moving
 - Hunter's Fury is the best gear set for it as you'll be taking a lot of damage so you'll need CC and armor on kill to survive
 - 2 types of shotgun builds:

 #### Crit-based
 - main attributes: weapon damage and CHC/CHD
 - Tsunami/Enforcer are good choices when solo
-- Scorpio is BiS when in groups
+- Scorpio is best in slot when in groups
 - Intimidate and Adrenaline Rush/Memento are recommended
 - the goal is to stay around spawn closets and land as many pellets as you can
 - try to go for the weakest mob to confuse nearby mobs as soon as possible